nubestius/web-nubesti/src/content/sections/english/home-banner.md

 # Optional: uncomment if you want to override default `src/content/sections/english/customers.md` content
 customers:
   enable: true # Control the visibility of this section across all pages where it is used
-  description: "Trusted By Thousands of Companies"
+  description: "Trusted By Enterprise Security Teams"

   # marquee:
   #   element_width: